Kufra: Early Western contact and the Senussi

 The territory of Kufra was first explored by Westerners beginning with the 1873/74 expedition by German Gerhard Rohlfs.
 Rohlfs reportedly first reached the oasis from the north in 1879.

 Kufra was an important trade and travelling route for various nomadic desert people.
-In 1895 the Ottomans forced the Senussi to leave Jaghbub, making the oasis their main centre.
+In 1895 seeking greater independence the Senussi relocated from Jaghbub, making the oasis their main centre.
+However, the Ottoman Sultan Abdulhamid II twice sent his aide-de-camp Azmzade Sadik El Mueyyed to meet Sheikh Senussi to cultivate positive relations and counter the West European scramble for Africa (see Azmzade 2021).
 After that, Westerners could no longer visit it until the First World War, when several soldiers of the Entente were held prisoner there.

+In 1929, the Sanusi center of Kufra in the Sahara was pointed out as a center of the Trans-Saharan slave trade.

 In 1931, during the campaign of Cyrenaica, General Rodolfo Graziani easily conquered Kufra, considered a strategic region, leading about 3,000 soldiers from infantry and artillery, supported by about twenty bombers.

 Many refugees fled the Italian conquest eastwards via Uweinat into Egypt.
 The British explorer Pat Clayton, engaged in mapping areas of previously unmapped desert, encountered the Kufra refugees when running triangulation from Wadi Halfa to Uweinat, and helped save many from death in the arid desert.